-If the defendant and protected person ordinarily live in the same household with a child, section 20 of the Act applies.
-It states that the court must presume that the protection of the protected person and the child is best achieved by them continuing to live in the family home.
+If the defendant and protected person ordinarily live in the same household with a child, the court must presume that the protection of the protected person and the child is best achieved by them continuing to live in the family home.

 A court is also empowered to include a condition in the DVO that the defendant takes part in a rehabilitation program.
 This condition can only be made if the court is satisfied that the defendant is a suitable person to take part in the program.
 There must also be availability in the program and the defendant consents to participating.